glbala87/ELLA_tool/README.md

 - genepanel (common for all genes in the panel)
 - genepanel (specific for a single gene.
 Multiple genes must be configured individually)

-Th genepanel configuration are part of the genepanel, and values are loaded from a json file.
-Schema file(s) in src/vardb/datamodel defines the format of file.
+The genepanel configuration are part of the genepanel, and values are loaded from a json file.
+Schema file(s) in src/vardb/datamodel defines the format of the file.

 Configuration at a specific level "override" the more general ones.